-Graduate Scholarships
+Postgraduate Scholarships

 Following are details of scholarships available to postgraduate students at UNSW.

-The scholarships are listed by Faculty and course (eg scholarships in Science or Engineering) or whether they are available to undertake travel.
-If a scholarship is available to all students it will be listed in the General Scholarships section.
+The scholarships are listed by Faculty and course (e.g. scholarships in Science or Engineering) or whether they are available to undertake travel.
+If students from more than one Faculty are able to apply the scholarship is listed in the General Scholarships section.